-Gardens across the UK have shut down, and our usual garden visits have been halted.
-At Gardens Illustrated, we’re still trying to bring garden people together, which is why we’ve started a virtual garden tour series.
-Each week we’ll dive into one gorgeous garden, offering history alongside current videos and photographs from the people who run it.
-It’s not as perfect as wandering the borders in person, but watching a little slice of what’s happening in gardens throughout the country right now is a lovely way to spend some of the time we have in isolation.
+As part of our virtual garden tour series, we are diving into lots of gorgeous gardens, offering history alongside current videos and photographs from the people who run them.
+It’s not as perfect as wandering the borders in person, but watching a little slice of what’s happening in gardens throughout the country is a lovely way to spend some down time.

-This week it’s #NationalGardenWeek and to celebrate we’re taking you to Exbury Gardens near Southampton where Marie-Louise Agius, the great-granddaughter of Exbury Garden’s founder Lionel de Rothschild, takes us round using beautiful drone-shot footage and accompanied by her Cockapoo Willow.
+This time we're taking you to Exbury Gardens near Southampton where Marie-Louise Agius, the great-granddaughter of Exbury Garden's founder Lionel de Rothschild, takes us round using beautiful drone-shot footage and accompanied by her dog Willow.
 Discover our other virtual garden tours here.

 Exbury Gardens was created in 1919 and bought specifically for its ericaceous soil.
 To overcome the light summer rainfall, Exbury's founder, Lionel de Rothschild laid over 22 miles of underground irrigation, sinking bore-holes and built a whopping great big water tower as well as a reservoir to ensure that he had a good supply of water for his plants.